magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/chirpstack.md

 <br>
 **2. Uplink data converter**.

-Uplink is necessary in order to convert the incoming data from the device into the required format for displaying them in the ThingsBoard.
+Uplink is necessary in order to convert the incoming data from the device into the required format for displaying them in the IoT Hub.
 Click on the "plus" and on "Create new converter".
 To view the events, use "Debug mode".

 In the function decoder field, specify a script to parse and transform data.
 For our example, use the default decoder function (or use your own configuration) when adding the integration.
 Then, click "Next";